shiftsc/shiftsc.github.io/_projects/sts-lab.md

 layout: page
 title: 'STS Lab'
 subtitle: ''
-date: 2021-11-01 00:00:00
+date: 2021-11-20 00:00:00
 description: 'A research team that uses scientific and humanistic methods to examine the impacts of technology humans.'
 featured_image: '/images/initiatives/sts-lab/usc_cs.jpg'
 ---
-a catalyst for change
 ----

 ![Picc](/images/initiatives/sts-lab/usc-new-lab.jpg)

 ---
 The <b style="color:#B082E0">Science, Technology, & Society (STS) Lab</b> is a research team that uses scientific and humanistic methods to examine technologies' impacts on humans.
-This year, the STS Lab is creating a research index report analyzing USC students' social media usage and awareness.
-Through surveys, polls, and interviews, we will look at students' engagement with different online platforms and their effects on students' mental health.
+Because of an increase in online communication this past year due to the pandemic, this year the STS Lab is creating a research index report analyzing USC students' social media usage and awareness.
+Through surveys, polls, and interviews, we will look at students' engagement with different online platforms and these social networks’ effects on students' thoughts and behaviors to answer the question: How did social media impact USC students’ mental health in 2022?

+During Spring 2022, we will be compiling student responses, analyzing and visualizing data, and finally composing the paper to create an index report.
+We will produce an academic scientific research report together with the goal of presenting it at Shift’s Tech4Good Symposium, other technology-related events with the ultimate goal of getting it published.